 - 7. Shut down node A. Start node B. - 8.
-Install the storage management software on node B. See "Installing the storage management software" on page 81 for instructions. - 9.
-To verify the drive letters for the cluster configuration, perform one of the following procedures: - For Windows 2000, perform the following steps: - a.
-Click Start -> Programs -> Administrative Tools -> Computer Management.
+Install the storage management software on node B. See "Installing the storage management software" on page 71 for instructions. - 9.
+To verify the drive letters for the cluster configuration, perform one of the following procedures: - · For Windows 2000, perform the following steps: - a.
+Click Start → Programs → Administrative Tools → Computer Management.
 The Computer Management window opens. - b.
 Click Storage > Disk Management.

-- 10. Verify that the following conditions are met: - The same logical drives display on each cluster node. - · Each cluster node has the same number of partitions defined on the logical drives. - Drive letters are assigned to the configured logical drives. - The drive letters on the partitions are the same on both cluster nodes. - 11.
+- 10. Verify that the following conditions are met: - The same logical drives display on each cluster node. - Each cluster node has the same number of partitions defined on the logical drives. - · Drive letters are assigned to the configured logical drives. - The drive letters on the partitions are the same on both cluster nodes. - 11.
 Shut down node B. - 12.
 Install the cluster server software.
-See "Installing the cluster server software" on page 81 for instructions. - 13.
-Go to Chapter 8, "Completing Storage Manager 9.1x installation," on page 113.
+See "Installing the cluster server software" on page 71 for instructions. - 13.
+Go to Chapter 8, "Completing storage management installation and configuration," on page 109.